nikoksr/notify/service/whatsapp/README.md

 ## Usage

-In the current implementation, authentication requires scanning QR code from terminal using a registered WhatsApp device.
-Please refer [Login (go-whatsapp)](https://github.com/Rhymen/go-whatsapp#login) and [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) for more details.
+In the current implementation, authentication is implemented using 2 ways:

+1. Scanning QR code from terminal using a registered WhatsApp device.

+    - Go to WhatsApp on your device.
+    - Click on the ellipsis icon (3 vertical dots) on top right, then click on "WhatsApp Web".
+    - Click on the "+" icon and scan the QR code from terminal.

+> Refer: [Login (go-whatsapp)](https://github.com/Rhymen/go-whatsapp#login) and [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) for more details.

+2. Providing the Session credentials explicitly.

 ```go
 package main